mfossel/18-PropertyManager/README.md

 Built with a C# backend using WebAPI, Entity Framework and SQL Server Database.

-Front end built with Bootstrap and Angular.
+Front end built with Bootstrap/Angular.

 ### [DEMO](http://propzweb.azurewebsites.net)